breatheco-de/content/src/content/how-to/javascript-array-intersection.md

     //Output:
     // result = [3,4,5]

-## Third approach: Get the intersection of multiple arrays using the Set object
+## Get the intersection of multiple arrays using the Set object

 Set objects are collections that do not allow duplicated elements to be stored, hence each element inside will be unique.
 In this form, it is possible to identify the array intersection by removing duplicates.